atheiman/PickEm/README.md

 ## Setup Instructions

-The instructions below will run this app on a clean Ubuntu server.
+The commands and instructions below will run this site on a clean Ubuntu server.
 (Think AWS!)

 ```
 user@server:/home/user$ sudo su